 Weapons Other Than Handguns Allowed?

-Can you concealed carry weapons other than handguns in Oregon with a concealed carry permit (or under permitless carry if applicable)?
+Can you concealed carry weapons other than handguns in Oregon with a concealed carry license (or under permitless carry if applicable)?

 No. A Oregon CHL only allows the concealed carry of handguns.